The Fault in Our Stars (film): Pre-production

-On January 31, 2012, it was announced that Fox 2000, a division of 20th Century Fox, had optioned the rights to adapt John Green's novel The Fault in Our Stars for a feature film.
+On January 31, 2012, it was announced that Fox 2000 Pictures, a division of 20th Century Fox, had optioned the rights to adapt John Green's novel The Fault in Our Stars for a feature film.
 Wyck Godfrey and Marty Bowen were due to produce the film with their production company, Temple Hill Entertainment.
 Stephen Chbosky, who directed The Perks of Being a Wallflower (also filmed in Pittsburgh), was in talks to direct the film but turned it down because of its similarity to Perks.
-On February 19, 2013, Josh Boone was hired as director; Scott Neustadter and Michael H. Weber were hired to adapt the novel into a screenplay—their second adaptation for Fox, following Rosaline.
+On February 19, 2013, Josh Boone was hired as director; Scott Neustadter and Michael H. Weber were hired to adapt the novel into a screenplay—their second adaptation for Fox, following Rosaline, though Rosaline did not release until 2022.

 Casting

 On March 19, 2013, Entertainment Weekly announced that Shailene Woodley would play Hazel Grace Lancaster.
 Director Josh Boone said, "We read close to 150 actresses for the role, and I saw about 50 of those.
 Within ten or fifteen seconds of Shailene's audition, I knew she was Hazel.
 She held up her script pages and just her eyes were peeking over them."
 On May 10, 2013, Ansel Elgort was cast as Hazel's love interest, Augustus Waters.
 On July 23, Laura Dern was cast as Hazel's mother Frannie Lancaster, and Nat Wolff as Isaac, Augustus' best friend.
 Wolff told HuffPost Live, "It's exciting, I feel really lucky.
 The fact that I get to work with these super talented people—I mean, that's part of the reason why, I'm good in the movie, that's the reason."
 On August 14, Sam Trammell was cast as Hazel's father Michael Lancaster, and on August 28, author John Green announced that Mike Birbiglia would be playing Patrick.
 On September 6, he tweeted that Willem Dafoe would play Peter van Houten.

 Prior to these announcements, author John Green had tweeted that he would be happy if Mae Whitman played Hazel, and in February 2013, there had been speculation that Shailene Woodley and Hailee Steinfeld were among those being considered for the lead role.

 John Green filmed a cameo appearance; his scene was cut from the film but is included in the deleted scenes section of the film's DVD and Blu-ray releases.
 In the cut scene, Green plays the father of a young girl who asks about Hazel's cannula while at the airport.
 Green said, "They cut [the scene] because it was totally unnecessary to the movie-slash-I was terrible."